Associated Press logo

 Compare how each side frames the story — including which facts they emphasize or leave out.

-It focuses on the legal context and procedural aspects of the case without strong opinions.
+• The tone remains neutral, focusing on legal and procedural aspects without strong opinions.

 Articles (4)